-As part of a move to strengthen fund governance, the UK financial services regulator, the Financial Conduct Authority ("FCA") requires authorised fund and asset managers to conduct an annual review of their UK domiciled funds to assess whether they provide value to their customers.
-This assessment is required to be conducted against the seven criteria set out within this report.
+The UK financial services regulator, the Financial Conduct Authority ("FCA") requires authorised fund and asset managers to conduct an annual review of their UK domiciled funds to assess whether they provide value to their customers.
+This assessment is required to be conducted against the seven criteria set out within this report and is designed to strengthen fund governance.

-In July 2023, the FCA introduced the Consumer Duty which focuses on customer outcomes and is designed to drive up standards of care across the financial services sector.
-One key outcome of the Consumer Duty relates to price and value which in summary require firms to ensure that their products and services provide fair value to retail customers.
-Minerva welcomes the Consumer Duty initiative and the positive benefits this will bring to ensure that retail customers get a fair deal from the financial products and services they buy.
+As noted in our previous report, in July 2023, the FCA introduced the Consumer Duty which focuses on retail customer outcomes and is designed to drive up standards of care across the financial services sector.
+One key outcome of the Consumer Duty relates to price and value which in summary requires firms to ensure that their products and services provide fair value to retail customers.
+Minerva continues to welcome the Consumer Duty initiative and the positive benefits this is already bringing across the financial services industry to ensure that retail customers get a fair deal from the financial products and services they buy.

-In this report we display the results of our assessment covering each of the seven criteria as set out by the FCA, taking into account relevant industry guidance as well as related publications issued by the FCA.
+In this report we provide the results of our assessment covering each of the seven criteria as set out by the FCA, taking into account relevant industry guidance as well as related publications issued by the FCA.

-In summary, while we believe that our funds overall provide good value to our customers and that we have offered a good service, our assessment has concluded the need to take further action in respect of the funds in the following areas:
+In summary, while we believe that our funds overall provide good value to our customers and that we have offered a good service, our assessment has identified the need to take further action in respect of the funds in the following areas:

-- For the passive funds, fund costs; and - For all funds comparable market rates, and economies of scale.
+- For the Passive Adventurous, the Active Defensive and the Passive Defensive funds performance; and - For all funds, economies of scale.

-Given the relatively short period of time since the funds were launched, the outcome of our assessment is broadly in line with our expectations.
-Over the past year we have subsidised the costs of all of the funds through the use of our own capital given they have lower assets under management than was initially expected.
-This lower fund size has, in turn, meant that the funds have not yet been able to benefit from economies of scale as initially envisaged.
-Some additional steps will be taken to further reduce the impact of costs are being pursued, being:
+Given the relatively short period of time since the funds were launched, the outcome of our assessment is broadly in line with our expectations and demonstrates positive improvements on the previous year's report.
+Over the past two years we have subsidised the costs of all of the funds through the use of our own capital given they have lower assets under management than was initially expected.
+We have also taken appropriate steps to address the action from last years' report and we will be launching a new share class within each of the Passive Funds on 1 October 2024 to allow the respective Funds to benefit from greater economies of scale overall and thereby reduce costs.
+We will continue to monitor the outcomes being achieved by the Funds over the next year in order to ensure that good outcomes are being received by all customers from each of the Funds with a focus on performance and economies of scale.